 Join the City of Albuquerque Open Space Division and other local organizations for the annual National River Cleanup event.

-Where: The event hub is on the northeast side of the Central Avenue Bridge at Central and Tingely.
+The event hub is on the northwest side of the Central Avenue Bridge at Central and Sunset.
 Parking spaces are limited, so please carpool!

-PLEASE NOTE: For 2013, the guided rafts provided by Kirtland Air Force Outdoor Recreation will not be available.
-We apologize for the inconvenience.
-The event will focus on trash cleanup in different areas along the banks of the river and in the bosque.
-Experienced boaters are still encouraged to clean trash in the river with your own raft, kayak, or canoe.
+For 2014, depending on water levels in the Rio Grande, the guided rafts provided by Kirtland Air Force Outdoor Recreation may not be available.
+If this is the case, the event will focus on trash cleanup in different areas along the banks of the river and in the bosque.
+Experienced boaters will still encouraged to clean trash in the river with your own raft, kayak, or canoe.
 See below for details.

 1. Community Bosque Cleanup at the Central Avenue Bridge: Cleanup activities for all ages in the bosque along the Central Avenue Bridge.